Goal-Oriented Sensor Reporting Scheduling for Non-linear Dynamic System Monitoring: Simulations

-Fig.~\ref{C4figure} considers the scenario where alongside the maximum and count range queries, two additional queries, sample mean and variance, are posed to the edge node by two additional clients.
-Note that there is a negligible disparity between ${\MSE_c(t)}$ of query responses obtained in the case of the proposed scheduler and benchmark schedulers, for the maximum, sample mean and variance queries.
-Besides, Fig.~\ref{C4figure} manifests that the proposed scheduler leads to a decline in ${\MSE_c(t)}$ of count range query response, relative to the benchmark schedulers, when factoring in NLSD (\ref{firstNLSfunction}).
-Meanwhile, in the case of NLSD (\ref{secondNLSfunction}), the ${\MSE_c(t)}$ of the count range query response closely resembles, for all three schedulers.
-Finally, even with an increase in the number of clients, the performance of the proposed scheduler has not been degraded relative to the benchmark schedulers.
+Fig.~\ref{C4figure} considers the scenario where alongside the maximum and count range queries, an additional sample mean query is posed to the edge node by an additional client.
+Fig.~\ref{C4figure} manifests that proposed schedulers obtain a smaller ${\widehat{\MSE}_{c}(t), \forall c}$, compared to benchmark schedulers.
+Finally, even with an increase in $C$, $M$, and $|\mathcal{A}|$, the performance of the proposed schedulers is better than the benchmark schedulers.
+This proves the scalability of the proposed schedulers with respect to $C$, $M$, and $|\mathcal{A}|$.